ksiondag/app-plugin/readme.md

 These need to have a proper package.json with all actual requirements saved.

 `require(<webapp>)` must return a function that takes the express module as its only argument.
-This function will return an app, or call a callback with the subapp as the first argument.
+This function must return an express app or router.

 ```javascript
 const express = require('express');